Etsy is a marketplace for creators to sell their unique hand-made products and vintage goods.

 After experiencing a lot more sales than she anticipated, Tamara decided to create and own her brand by opening up a Shopify store: Brooklyn Candle Studio for deliciously scented eco-friendly soy candles.

-In this episode of Shopify Masters, you'll hear how she got her start on Etsy and the sequence of events that led her to open her own store to take control of her brand.
+In this episode of Shopify Masters, you'll hear how she got her start selling candles and the sequence of events that led her explore Etsy alternatives in order to open her own store to take control of her brand.

 Listen to Shopify Masters below…